-First occupied in 1842, the Mississippi Governor’s Mansion is the second oldest continuously occupied governor’s residence in the United States.
-In 1975, it was designated a National Historic Landmark, making it at that time one of only two state gubernatorial residences to receive this honor.
+The Governor’s Mansion has been the residence of Mississippi governors and their families since 1842.
+In 1975, it was designated a National Historic Landmark.
+At that time, it was one of only two state gubernatorial residences to receive this honor.

 Both the Capitol building (Old Capitol) and the Governor’s Mansion were designed by architect William Nichols (1780-1853), a native of Bath, England.
 William Nichols designed the Mansion in the period’s most popular architectural style: Greek Revival.
 Architectural historians consider the Mississippi Governor’s Mansion to be one of the finest surviving examples of the Greek Revival style in the United States.

-Tours of the Governor’s Mansion are conducted by trained volunteer docents who graciously donate their time to interpret the Mansion to visitors.
-Docents are required to complete a comprehensive training program through the Mississippi Department of Archives and History, and to be willing to give tours two mornings a month.
-Docents provide an extremely valuable service of interpreting the Mansion to the public.
-Individuals interested in becoming docents may contact the Mansion curator at (601) 359-6421 for more information.
+Tours of the Governor’s Mansion are conducted by trained volunteer docents who interpret the Mansion to visitors.
+Docents are required to complete a comprehensive training program through the Mississippi Department of Archives and History and be willing to give tours two mornings a month.
+Individuals interested in becoming docents may contact the Mansion curator for more information.